 It is not necessary to add other ingredients or mix it with other types of essential oils.
 As the oil is extracted from sesame seeds, it is already an antibacterial substance.

-Almond oil is good for dry, mature and sensitive skin.
+Almond oil is good for dry, mature, and sensitive skin.
 Skin irritation, such as itching and swelling, can also be reduced with topical applications of almond oil.
-There are many skin conditions, such as psoriasis and eczema that cause inflammation of the skin, as well as redness and an itchy rash.
+There are many skin conditions, such as psoriasis and eczema, that cause inflammation of the skin, as well as redness and an itchy rash.
 Apply almond oil to temporarily relieve the inflammation and the irritation associated with these conditions.
-For some, however, almond oil can be a skin irritant, so before applying it to the skin, a small patch test should be done to determine if you have an allergy, or sensitivity, to almond oil.
+For some, however, almond oil can be a skin irritant, so before applying it to the skin, a small patch test should be done to determine if you have an allergy or sensitivity to almond oil.
 Sweet Almond Oil on Amazon

 Palm oil is the second most common vegetable oil produced worldwide.
-It has benefits to your hair and skin as well.
+It has benefits for your hair and skin as well.
 It contains Vitamin E, which is a strong antioxidant that helps the skin to fight the agents that damage your skin and cause fine lines and wrinkles.

 It is useful in shampoos, soaps, and lotions for its ability to remove oil and dirt from hair and skin.
 It also contains an agent that helps restore the natural oils that most soaps and shampoos strip away.
 Palm Kernel Oil on Amazon

 Coconut oil is the newest “go to” oil in the cosmetic business.
 It has properties of all the above oils combined.
 It has strong disinfectant and antimicrobial properties.
 As a result, when applied on the skin, coconut oil protects you from microbial infections that can get into open wounds or even enter the body through the pores.
-Do some research for yourself and see where you can incorporate coconut oil into your diet and skin care regiment.
+Do some research for yourself and see where you can incorporate coconut oil into your diet and skin care regimen.
 Organic Coconut Oil on Amazon

 Make Your Own Herb Infused Oil Using the Double Boiler Stove Top Method

 Lightly chop the herbs, removing any woody stems.
 Make sure your herbs are clean and dry.
 If you are using fresh herbs, collect them in the morning after the dew has dried and let them wilt for an hour or two before using.
-That will ensure that you won’t introduce water into your oil and it will last longer.
+That will ensure that you won’t introduce water into your oil, and it will last longer.

-Place dried herbs and oil together in a double boiler .
+Place dried herbs and oil together in a double boiler.
 If you don’t have one, you can make a substitute from two different sized saucepans, with water in the bottom pan.

 Slowly warm the herbs and oil, at the lowest temperature you can manage, for 30-60 minutes.
 Make sure the oil does not get too hot.
-You are not cooking the herbs, but heating the oil.
+You are not cooking the herbs but heating the oil.
 The longer you are able to warm at a low temp, the stronger your infusion will be.

 Let the oil and herbs cool and strain them through a strainer or cheesecloth.
 The herbs go in the compost.

 I like to keep a notebook with my favorite herb and oil blends.
-I keep specific notes about the amount of herbs used, how long I heated it for and even what the temperature and humidity were on the day I created it.
+I keep specific notes about the amount of herbs used, how long I heated it for, and even what the temperature and humidity were on the day I created it.

 An herb infused oil is perfect for your body, Use it to remove makeup, make a creamy lotion, a lotion bar, or add it to your own sunscreen.

 Depending on the type of oil and herb you’ve chosen, it may be just the creation you need for cooking.
-Consider adding basil, mint, lemon, pepper or garlic to your oil.
+Consider adding basil, mint, lemon, pepper, or garlic to your oil.
 There really is no limit to the things you can add that will be fabulous in the kitchen.

 Know the medicinal uses of the herbs you add to your infused oil.
-After the infusion. you can mix it with beeswax to make a salve.
+After the infusion.
+You can mix it with beeswax to make a salve.
 Some of the best herbs to enhance skin and hair are:

-Sore Muscle – St Johns wort, ginger and a touch of cayenne to increase circulation
+Sore Muscle – St Johns wort, ginger, and a touch of cayenne to increase circulation

 Dreamtime – Mugwort, lavender. and chamomile